ChaseCoche/OolerWatchapp/readme.md

 Having a sleep system that is able to temperature control your bed while you sleep is a great invention.
 Furthermore, being able to control functions of the device via a smartphone is a great addition to this device.
 However, there is an inherent problem with this.
 Should you wake up in the middle of the night and decide that the temperature of the bed is not where you would like it, you must pull up your smartphone, causing you to wake up even more.
 I believe that the creation of a smart watch would somewhat mitigate this problem while also adding more value to the device itself.

 The Vision:
- My vision is to create a watch app that’s sole purpose is to be able to turn the device on as well as control the temperature in real time.
+ï¿½My vision is to create a watch app thatï¿½s sole purpose is to be able to turn the device on as well as control the temperature in real time.
 Furthermore, I would like to be able to utilize the rotating bezel of my watch face as a physical means to increment or decrement the temperature.
 I would also like to implement a colored background that changes depending on the temperature.
 I.E. Blue=cold, green=in the middle, red=hot.

 Deliverables